Learn about START-PROF pipe stress analysis software

 0 |

-Variable spring support loads in all states should not exceed variable spring support allowable load Rmax with a specific allowance m [1].
+Spring support loads in all conditions must not exceed the allowable load Rmax with safety factor m [1].

 m∙Rop